Life in the Sixth Form is hard work but pupils are treated as mature young adults.

-Great stress is laid on continuity of education form the Nursery to the sixth form, and our syllabuses and schemes of work reflect this.
-Most sixth formers study four AS levels in year twelve, although a few study five.
-In year 13 pupils will study three A Levels and occasionally four.
-Work and progress is monitored by sixth form tutors.
+Great stress is laid on continuity of education form the Nursery to the Sixth Form, and our syllabuses and schemes of work reflect this.
+Most Sixth Formers study four AS levels in Year 12, although a few study five.
+In Year 13 pupils will study three A Levels and occasionally four.
+Work and progress is monitored by Sixth Form Tutors.
 At A Level there are more than twenty subjects to choose from.

 There are a comprehensive range of A and AS courses to choose from.
 We expect potential Sixth Formers have a minimum of six GCSE passes at grade C or above and will have achieved a B grade at GCSE in their chosen subjects.